GET IN TOUCH

 Some cyclist claims for dooming injuries have gone to court in the past for judges to consider the rules and the liability for the injuries that were caused.
 In Anderson v.
 Leung, a driver was found 85 percent at fault and a cyclist was found 15 percent at fault when the driver opened the door causing injury to the cyclist.
 It should be noted that the cyclist’s 15 percent liability in that case was because the cyclist was not wearing a helmet and as such contributed to his own injuries.
 In Halfyard v.
 Insurance Corporation of British Columbia, an unidentified passenger who opened their door onto a passing cyclist (and then left the scene) was found 100 percent responsible for the cyclist’s injuries.
 It’s been established that when a door is opened into traffic and a collision results, the fault usually lies with the person who opened their door into traffic.
 The decision as to if it was reasonable to open a car door and who is responsible for any resulting collisions will always depend on the exact circumstances, but the best solution is to be aware of your surroundings and check outside your vehicle before the opening a door.
 Letting the courts decide who is at fault for an injury (and the associated costs) is always less preferable than preventing the injury in the first place.

 League and Williams is a team of experienced injury lawyers who work with their clients to ensure the best recovery and results possible.
 Cyclists who have been injured may be able to make an ICBC claim and can rely on our lawyers’ to ensure that they can focus on recovering from their injuries.
 We offer free consultations, pay for treatment when ICBC won’t, and don’t get paid if we don’t get results.
-If you have been injured and would like to talk to one of our lawyers about making an ICBC claim, please call us at 250-888-0002, or contact us via email at firstname.lastname@example.org.
+If you have been injured and would like to talk to one of our lawyers about making an ICBC claim, please contact us at 250-888-0002 or via email at email@example.com.